GoogleCloudPlatform/rad-lab/modules/alpha_fold/README.md

 For running AlphaFold, we choose Vertex AI Workbench user-managed notebooks, which uses Jupyter notebooks and offers both various preinstalled suites of deep learning packages and full control over the environment.
 We also use Google Cloud Storage and Google Cloud Artifact Registry, as shown in the architecture diagram above.We provide a customized Docker image in Artifact Registry, with preinstalled packages for launching a notebook instance in Vertex AI Workbench and prerequisites for running AlphaFold.

-We provide sample alphafold.ipynb upyter Notebooks as part of radlab deployment.
+We provide sample alphafold.ipynb Jupyter Notebooks as part of radlab deployment.
 This notebook is maintained by Vertex AI samples.

 Click on this blog to learn more about using this notebook https://cloud.google.com/blog/products/ai-machine-learning/running-alphafold-on-vertexai